How to repay

 You start repaying when your income is more than the minimum amount.

-There’s no penalty for paying some or all of your loan off early.
+There’s no penalty if you make voluntary repayments to pay some or all of your loan off early.

 If you’re self-employed